gvsmanikanth/BMC/searchAPI/README.md

  ```
 that way, the function to be tested won't be stuck on the part where it uses AEM component such as ResourceResolver.

+# API switch:

+## A flag in OSGI config is responsible for turn this API on/off.
+When the flag is turned off, the API will return a string "This API is turned off in OSGI config."

+## Go to /system/console/configMgr and search for "Resource Center Service".
+In the dialog, the "Resource Center Query API switch" is a boolean flag to turn the API on/off.
+## The configuration is also in the source code -> aem-project/ui.apps/src/main/content/jcr_root/apps/bmc/config/com.bmc.services.ResourceCenterServiceImpl.xml